-On 9 February 2018 AG DigiMig announced that at the end of 2017, 61 percent of Swiss radio programme services were already being consumed digitally, i.e. via DAB+ or the internet.
-Digital radio usage has therefore increased by over 10 percentage points in eighteen months: from 49 percent in the autumn of 2015 to 61 percent in the autumn of 2017.
-At the same time, FM usage fell by 10 percentage points, from 51 percent to 41 percent.
+In spring 2018, out of every 100 minutes per day, on average people in Switzerland listened to 63 minutes using digital technology.
+Since the start of monitoring in autumn 2015, digital radio usage has therefore increased by 14 percentage points; from 49 percent in the autumn of 2015 to 63 percent in the autumn of 2017.
+At the same time, FM usage fell by 14 percentage points, from 51 percent to 37 percent.
 The trend towards digital radio usage is being driven mainly by DAB+.
 DAB+ is currently at 34 percent and since autumn 2015 usage has increased by 11 percentage points.
 The other two methods of digital reception, IP radio and digital TV, have grown by 5 percent since autumn 2015, i.e. less strongly.
 Together they constitute 29% of the volume of radio usage.